scraed/CharacteristicGuidanceWebUI/README.md

 Q&A: What's the difference with [Dynamical Thresholding](https://github.com/mcmonkeyprojects/sd-dynamic-thresholding)?

+They are distinct and independent methods, can be used either independently or in conjunction.

 - **Characteristic Guidance**: Corrects both context and color, works at the given CFG scale, iteratively corrects **input** of the Unet according to the Fokker-Planck equation.
 - **Dynamical Thresholding**:  Mainly focusing on color, works to mimic lower CFG scales, clips and rescales **output** of the Unet.

-You can use [Characteristic Guidance](#) and Dynamical Thresholding simutaneously.
-It may further reduce saturation.
+Using [Characteristic Guidance](#) and Dynamical Thresholding simutaneously may further reduce saturation.

 ![1girl_handstand_sportswear_gym](https://github.com/scraed/CharacteristicGuidance/blob/master/static/images/1girl_handstand_sportswear_gym.jpg?raw=true)